Postpartum Depression and Massage

 partner massage reduces likelihood of postpartum depression.

-PLEASE NOTE I AM NOT AN EXPERT AND THIS INFORMATION IS NOT TO BE USED TO TREAT OR DIAGNOSE.
+PLEASE NOTE THIS INFORMATION IS NOT TO BE USED TO TREAT OR DIAGNOSE.
 THESE ARE ONLY MY EXPERIENCES AND OPINIONS!